xtuml/bridgepoint/doc-internal/process/HOWTO-create-new-development-workspace.md

      always download cygwin, installing the perl package.
    - Once installed be sure to add the perl location to your PATH variable.

-_- Launch eclipse using the desktop shortcut
+_- Launch BridgePoint using the desktop shortcut

-_- Open the Git repository exploring perspective
+_- Open the Git Repository Exploring perspective

 _- Select the option to clone and add to view:
    URI: https://github.com/xtuml/internal.git
-   _- enter your user name and password
+   _- Enter your user name and password
-   _- Select next
+   _- Select Next
    _- Select all the branches
-   _- select next
+   _- Select Next
    _- For the Local Destination select your github/repos folder.
       NOTE: DO NOT SELECT YOUR WORKSPACE!
 This is the local RCS repository.
-   _- Select finish.
+   _- Select Finish.

 _- Using the procedure from above, also clone these repositories: https://github.com/xtuml/editor.git